-I was also cautioned to avoid using it because it would interfere with the security guards’ walkie-talkies!
+I was also asked to avoid using it because it would interfere with the security guards’ walkie-talkies!

 Shortly after I started operating the station, perhaps late 1970 or early 1971, the 30S-1 disappeared and was replaced by a homebrew linear amplifier.
 I cannot remember what tube(s) it used, but it appeared to be very well built.
 Maybe it came out of the Science Centre workshop?

 My recollection is that the new amplifier was floor-standing, like the 30S-1, but the colour photo seems to show a desk-top linear.
 I’m not sure if this is the one I remember, which could have been in two cabinets, one for the RF deck and one for the power supply.

 I wonder why the amplifier was changed, and whether it was ever used much.

 The Big Bertha antenna system was extremely impressive, a US-built unguyed welded steel pole over 100 feet tall.
 There were monoband yagis on it for (I think) 40, 20, 15 and 10-metre bands.
 There were only a couple dozen of these monsters ever built.